Age-Related Macular Degeneration (AMD)

 What are risk factors for AMD?

-Age greater than 50 and being female.
+Age greater than 50

-Smoking doubles the risk of developing AMD.
+Smoking (doubles the risk of developing AMD)

-Obesity increases the risk of rapidly progressive AMD.
+Obesity (increases the risk of rapidly progressive AMD)

 How can I prevent or slow the progression of AMD?